gaigenticai/escrowgrid/.qoder/repowiki/en/content/Architecture/Backend Architecture/Infrastructure Services/Infrastructure Services.md

 6. **Memory leaks in development**: The in-memory storage options are not suitable for production as they don't persist data across restarts.

+7. **Graceful shutdown issues**: Ensure that `shutdownAllPools` is properly integrated into the server lifecycle.
+Check that all PostgreSQL-backed components are using `createAppPool` to register their connections for proper cleanup.

 Log entries with type "onchain_ledger_error" indicate issues with Ethereum integration, while "onchain_ledger_skip" entries show intentional bypassing of on-chain recording based on configuration.

 **Section sources**